 Remember that as the project evolves, you might need to move the propane container to maintain these distances.
 Check with your propane supplier before moving stationary ASME tanks around a site or development.
 The local authority having jurisdiction, general contractor, or propane supplier may have additional requirements as to where the container can be placed and if it must be secured.
 Refer to NFPA 58 for more information on proper container placement.

 Preventing tank damage

 Busy construction sites are full of opportunities for dents and other damage to occur on containers of all sizes, especially portable cylinders.
-If you notice a dent in your propane container, turn off the supply and contact your propane supplier, who can thoroughly inspect and replace the tank if needed.
+If a tank is damaged, workers nearby will detect a rotten eggs smell.
+If you notice the smell or a dent in your propane container, turn off the supply and contact your propane supplier, who can thoroughly inspect and replace the tank if needed.